E-Procurement Tools: Built For Purpose Software Vs ERP Modules

 With a dedicated e-procurement product, you’ll gain better visibility into your purchase order and non-purchase order spending throughout your company.
 It makes it easier to force purchase requisitions and approved POs for all purchases, better allowing you to reduce operating costs and spend time on forging strategic purchasing strategies.
 You’ll save money by lowering maverick spend, too.

-You’ll be able to develop customised approval workflows based on your business’ needs to create a smooth automated approach that improves the purchasing experience.
+You’ll be able to develop customized approval workflows based on your business’ needs to create a smooth automated approach that improves the purchasing experience.
 The automation allows purchases to go through quickly while allowing the procurement staff to focus more of their time and effort on taking care of strategic sourcing, and less time on the paperwork and the purchasing elements themselves.
 The streamlined process allows procurement to focus on soliciting RFPs and RFQs, along with contract management, once they’ve selected the vendor.

 Improved spending visibility helps with budgeting because you’ll be able to spot opportunities to work with your suppliers differently, so you can leverage the information you have to negotiate better contract terms.